 Protecting our boys from natural consequences harms their development, autonomy, and healthy sense of self.
 Not allowing boys to learn to tolerate and learn from failure–which can only be done by experiencing failure–leaves them vulnerable to anxiety, depression, perfectionism, and co-dependence.

-Accepting that our sons need us to allow them to be independent from us, try new things, and fail, is one of the most loving things a mother can do for her son.
+Accepting that our sons need us to allow them to be independent of us, try new things, and fail, is one of the most loving things a mother can do for her son.

 3. Boys Need to be Told No